MicrocontrollersDev/Mixins/docs/mixinextras/wrapwithcondition.md

 # WrapWithCondition

+!!! info
     For a more in-depth explanation, see the [MixinExtra's Wiki](https://github.com/LlamaLad7/MixinExtras/wiki/WrapWithCondition).

 `WrapWithCondition` lets you wrap a method call with a condition.
 This is a much simpler and compatible way compared to using a `Redirect` and no-op'ing when a condition fails.